CognitiveScale/cortex-profiles-sdk-examples/profiles-daemon/README.md

 ## Run Locally in a Docker Container With Spark-submit

 To run this Daemon in a Docker container with local Redis clients:
-1. Start up a redis instance locally
+1. Start up a redis instance locally.
-2. Setup redis env vars using
+2. Setup redis env vars using.
      ```
      export REDIS_HOST=host.docker.internal
      export REDIS_PORT=6379